-3.5 LED Strip Ports
+4.5 LED Output Ports

-These are LED strips wiring connections.
+These are wiring connections for LED strips and LED panels.
 While the ground (GND) connections are available on these ports, the power must be connected outside of the Pixblasters board.
 It is necessary due to possibly very high power requirements that surpass conducting capabilities of electronics PCB boards.

-3.6 FPGA
+4.6 FPGA